aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 Take a look at [`step_6/basic_coin/sources/basic_coin.move`](./step_6/basic_coin/sources/basic_coin.move) to see the full implementation.

-We provide a little module called [`my_odd_coin`](./step_6/basic_coin/sources/my_odd_coin.move) that instantiates the `Coin` type and customizes its transfer policy: only odd number of coins can be transferred.
-We also include two [tests](./step_6/basic_coin/sources/my_odd_coin.move) to test this behavior.
+We provide a little module called [`my_odd_coin`](./step_6/basic_coin/sources/my_odd_coin.move) that instantiates the `Coin` type and customizes its transfer policy: only odd numbers of coins can be transferred.
+We also include two tests in
+[`my_odd_coin`](./step_6/basic_coin/sources/my_odd_coin.move) to test this behavior.
 You can use the commands you learned in step 2 and step 5 to run the tests.

-#### Advanced topics:
+#### Advanced topics
 <details>
 <summary><code>phantom</code> type parameters</summary>